 Flights to Puerto Escondido International Airport are most commonly taken from Mexico City, Oaxaca and Guadalajara.

-Note: It is also possible to fly to the nearby city of Huatulco which is approximately a 1.5 hour drive from Puerto Escondido.
+Note: It is also possible to fly to the nearby Huatulco International Airport which is approximately a 1.5 hour drive from Puerto Escondido.

 Getting from Huatulco to Puerto Escondido then involves taking a 90-minute taxi or a colectivo (Puerto Escondido’s ubiquitous shared-minivans) ride along the scenic coastal road.